Jimmy Johnson Bullied a Future Rock Music Legend in High School

-Jimmy Johnson has won both an FBS national championship while coaching the University of Miami and a pair of Super Bowls with the Dallas Cowboys.
-The accomplishment is close to unique, but Barry Switzer and Pete Carroll have come along since to pull off the Fox Sports personality’s the college/pro double.
+Jimmy Johnson has won an FBS national championship while coaching the University of Miami and a pair of Super Bowls with the Dallas Cowboys.
+The accomplishment is close to unique, but Barry Switzer and Pete Carroll have come along since to pull off the Fox Sports personality’s college/pro double.

-On the other hand, you’ll have a tough time finding another singer in rock music with the voice possessed by the woman that Johnson bullied in high school six decades ago.
+On the other hand, you’ll have a tough time finding another singer in rock music with the voice possessed by the woman who Johnson bullied in high school six decades ago.
 If Janis Joplin wasn’t one of a kind, then she was certainly close to it.

 Jimmy Johnson’s football life began in Port Arthur, Texas

-Jimmy Johnson attained fame as a title-winning college and NFL coach before joining Fox Sports, but his career started in the same fashion as that of so many of his peers – as a high school star in the south.
+Jimmy Johnson attained fame as a title-winning college and NFL coach before joining Fox Sports.
+But his career started in the same fashion as that of so many of his peers: as a high school star in the South.